IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .gray}
 ### Explainability:

+- Rongchen Guo, Isar Nejadgholi, Hillary Dawkins, Kathleen C. Fraser, and Svetlana Kiritchenko.
+(2024) Adaptable Moral Stances of Large Language Models on Sexist Content: Implications for Society and Gender Discourse.
+In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing, pp. 19548-19564.[Pdf](https://aclanthology.org/2024.emnlp-main.1090/)
 - Isar Nejadgholi, Svetlana Kiritchenko, Kathleen C. Fraser, and Esma Balkir.
 (2023) Concept-Based Explanations to Test for False Causal Relationships Learned by Abusive Language Classifiers.
 In Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH), Toronto, ON, Canada, July 2023. [[pdf](https://arxiv.org/pdf/2307.01900.pdf)] [[code](https://github.com/IsarNejad/Global-Sufficiency)]
 - Isar Nejadgholi, Esma Balkir, Kathleen C. Fraser, and Svetlana Kiritchenko.
 (2022) Towards Procedural Fairness: Uncovering Biases in How a Toxic Language Classifier Uses Sentiment Information.
 In Proceedings of the Workshop on Analyzing and Interpreting Neural Networks for NLP (BlackboxNLP), Abu Dhabi, United Arab Emirates, Dec.
 2022. [[pdf](https://arxiv.org/pdf/2210.10689.pdf)] [[code](https://github.com/IsarNejad/Procedural-Fairness-Sentiment)]
 - Isar Nejadgholi, Kathleen C. Fraser, and Svetlana Kiritchenko.
 (2022).
 Improving Generalizability in Implicitly Abusive Language Detection with Concept Activation Vectors.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics, Dublin, Ireland, May 2022. [[pdf](https://arxiv.org/pdf/2204.02261.pdf)] [[code](https://github.com/IsarNejad/TCAV-for-Text-Classifiers)]
-- Dawkins, H., Nejadgholi, I. (2022).
+- Hillary Dawkins, Isar Nejadgholi.
+(2022).
 Region-dependent temperature scaling for certainty calibration and application to class-imbalanced token classification.
 Accepted for publication in Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics.[[paper](https://aclanthology.org/2022.acl-short.59/)]
 - Esma Balkir, Isar Nejadgholi, Kathleen C. Fraser, and Svetlana Kiritchenko.
 (2022).
 Necessity and Sufficiency for Explaining Text Classifiers: A Case Study in Hate Speech Detection.
 In Proceedings of the Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL), Seattle, WA, USA, July 2022. [[pdf](https://arxiv.org/pdf/2205.03302.pdf)] [[code](https://github.com/esmab/necessity-sufficiency)]
 - Esma Balkir, Svetlana Kiritchenko, Isar Nejadgholi, and Kathleen C. Fraser.
 (2022) Challenges in Applying Explainability Methods to Improve the Fairness of NLP Models.
 In Proceedings of the Second Workshop on Trustworthy Natural Language Processing (TrustNLP @ NAACL), Seattle, WA, USA, July 2022. [[pdf](https://aclanthology.org/2022.trustnlp-1.8/)]